-When you hear the phrase “Thai food”, what springs to mind?
-Most likely pad thais, green curries and tom yam soups will feature strongly in your immediate impressions.
+When you think about Thai food, what springs to mind?
+Most likely pad Thai, green curry and tom yum soup.
 While these are certainly popular choices at home and abroad among Thai cuisine, they’re a world apart from the fare on offer on the country’s southern island of Phuket.

 Another dish heavy with Chinese influence, moo hong takes the form of fatty cuts of pork belly, cooked in a sweet and salty sauce characterised by palm sugar, black pepper, soy sauce and garlic.
 It’s one of the most popular choices among Peranakans, who make up three-quarters of Phuket’s population, and is often garnished with fresh red chilies and coriander leaves.

-Comprised of thin rice noodles fried in soy sauce and served with shrimp and vegetables in a pork broth, mee hun originated either in China or on the island of Phuket itself, according to whichever source you find more believable.
+Comprised of thin rice noodles fried in soy sauce and served with shrimp and vegetables in a pork broth, mee hoon originated either in China or on the island of Phuket itself, according to whichever source you find more believable.
 Whatever the truth, it’s certainly a stalwart of Phuket restaurant menus, offering a light, non-spicy meal for those who don’t deal so well with the excessive heat of some other dishes.

 The first two things that spring to mind when thinking of satay are Thailand and peanuts… but neither are actually integral to the original satay recipe!
 Originating in Indonesia, satay is now hugely popular as a convenient, on-the-go street food in Phuket Town and in its purest form, simply consists of chunks of beef, chicken or pork on skewers and served with a sauce.
 That sauce is almost always made from peanuts, but it doesn’t have to be.

 Try the satay at Lock Tien in the old town.
 The chicken is marinated in coconut milk and spices overnight and grilled to perfection.
 The rich peanut satay and the zingy ajat salad balance the dish.